Chris Fagan (coach): Brisbane Lions senior coach (2017–present)

 At the start of 2023, Fagan signed a contract extension to keep him at the club until the 2025 season.
 In the 2023 season, Fagan led a successful finals campaign that saw the Brisbane Lions advance to the 2023 Grand Final against Collingwood, which they lost by four points.

-In the 2024 season, after staging the second-highest finals comeback against in the semi-final, coming back from 44 points down, Fagan coached the Brisbane Lions to the 2024 Grand Final, where they defeated the Sydney Swans by 60 points to win the premiership.
-He was the third winning VFL/AFL premiership coach to have never played in the league, as well as the oldest coach to feature in a grand final at 63.
+In the 2024 season, after staging the second-highest finals comeback against in the semi-final, coming back from 44 points down, Fagan coached the Brisbane Lions to the 2024 Grand Final, in which they defeated the Sydney Swans by 60 points to win the premiership.
 In September 2024, his contract was extended again, until the end of the 2026 season.

 Fagan led Brisbane to a second consecutive premiership in 2025 after finishing third on the ladder at the conclusion of the home and away season.
-Brisbane defeated Geelong by 47 points, breaking his own record for oldest coach to feature in a grand final, this season at 64.
+Brisbane defeated Geelong by 47 points.
+In the 2026 season, Fagan coached Brisbane to their sixth premiership and third in a row.

+With his three premierships at Brisbane, Fagan holds the records as eldest premiership coach in VFL/AFL history at ages 63, 64 and 65; and as the first premiership coach never to have played a match in the VFL/AFL or (when it was the top Victorian league prior to 1897) the VFA.